 Neighbor to Neighbor: TCU Edition

-Neighbor to Neighbor: TCU Edition is a program to inform you of your rights as a citizen of Fort Worth and to provide additional resources that will allow you to live and experience Fort Worth in a safe, comfortable manner.
+Neighbor to Neighbor: TCU Edition is a program to inform you of your responsibilities as a resident of Fort Worth and provides resources that will allow all neighbors to live and experience Fort Worth in a safe, comfortable manner.

-The Neighbor to Neighbor Program is a partnership with the City of Fort Worth to ensure a strong relationship between students and your off-campus neighbors.
+The Neighbor to Neighbor program is a partnership with the City of Fort Worth to ensure a strong relationship between students and off campus neighbors.

 Be a Good Neighbor!

 Whether you’re a long time resident or just here for a semester, city regulations apply.
 Please follow these rules to keep your neighborhood clean and safe:

 Vehicles can be parked on any public street unless otherwise prohibited by official, demarcated signage in the area.
 Long-term storage of vehicles on a public street is prohibited.
 Never block driveways or fire hydrants when parking on a public street, and never park over a sidewalk, crosswalk or within an intersection.